 Kanematsu has been pursuing its medium-term vision, “future135,” which covers the six years through FY03/24 (announced on May 9, 2018), which will be the company’s 135th year since its founding.
 At the time of its FY03/21 earnings announcement (May 7, 2021), the company reconfirmed the course of its policy based on the progress of business investment in the first three years of the plan and the impact of the COVID-19 pandemic.
 Kanematsu stated that it would make no major changes to its basic policy.
 However, the company announced a revision to the following quantitative targets (for FY03/24, the last year of the plan), taking into account progress in business investment and related revenue growth.
 Kanematsu lowered its projections for FY03/24 profit attributable to owners of the parent to JPY20.0bn (pre-revision: JPY25.0bn) and ROE to 10–12% (pre-revision: 13–15%), and raised its projection for total return ratio to 30–35% (pre-revision: 25–30%).

-Shared Research sees Kanematsu’s strengths as the following: 1) OPM in the ICT solutions business is 16.6% (FY03/21), due to robust customer response capabilities and technological strength, 2) Strong sales expertise in the mobile business is driving productivity, and 3) Relatively low involvement in resource businesses means less exposure to impairment losses than the five largest Japanese general trading companies.
+Shared Research sees Kanematsu’s strengths as the following: 1) OPM in the ICT solutions business is 16.6% (FY03/21), due to robust customer response capabilities and technological strength, 2) Net debt-to-equity ratio of 0.3x (as of end-FY03/21) reflects one of the soundest financial structures among Japanese trading companies and ensures high resistance to changes in the interest rate environment, and 3) Relatively low impairment losses compared to the five largest Japanese general trading companies due to non-involvement in resource and real estate businesses.
 We consider its weaknesses as the following: 1) Kanematsu’s scope of operations tends to be small in non-IT businesses, hampering economies of scale, 2) The company has been slow to develop business overseas, where economic growth is high, and 3) It lacks experience and expertise with large M&A deals.